Algae fuel: Fuel production

 After harvesting the algae, the biomass is typically processed in a series of steps, which can differ based on the species and desired product; this is an active area of research and also is the bottleneck of this technology: the cost of extraction is higher than those obtained.
 One of the solutions is to use filter feeders to "eat" them.
 Improved animals can provide both foods and fuels.
 An alternative method to extract the algae is to grow the algae with specific types of fungi.
 This causes bio-flocculation of the algae which allows for easier extraction.

 Dehydration

 Often, the algae is dehydrated, and then a solvent such as hexane is used to extract energy-rich compounds like triglycerides from the dried material.
 Then, the extracted compounds can be processed into fuel using standard industrial procedures.
 For example, the extracted triglycerides are reacted with methanol to create biodiesel via transesterification.
 The unique composition of fatty acids of each species influences the quality of the resulting biodiesel and thus must be taken into account when selecting algal species for feedstock.

 Hydrothermal liquefaction

 An alternative approach called Hydrothermal liquefaction employs a continuous process that subjects harvested wet algae to high temperatures and pressures—350 C and 3000 psi.

 Products include crude oil, which can be further refined into aviation fuel, gasoline, or diesel fuel using one or many upgrading processes.
-The test process converted between 50 and 70 percent of the algae's carbon into fuel.
-Other outputs include clean water, fuel gas and nutrients such as nitrogen, phosphorus, and potassium.
+The test process can convert about 79 percent of the algae's carbon into fuel.